fnjyusername/MPU6050/MPU6050_SetData.md

 `

 ##### void MPU6050::setFullScaleAccelRange  ( uint8_t  range )
 `
 Set full-scale accelerometer range.
-Parameters:
-range New full-scale accelerometer range setting
+Parameters: "range" New full-scale accelerometer range setting
 See also:getFullScaleAccelRange()
 `

 ##### void MPU6050::setFullScaleGyroRange  ( uint8_t  range )
 `
 Set full-scale gyroscope range.
 Parameters:

-range New full-scale gyroscope range value
+"range" New full-scale gyroscope range value
 See also:getFullScaleRange() MPU6050_GYRO_FS_250 MPU6050_RA_GYRO_CONFIG MPU6050_GCONFIG_FS_SEL_BIT MPU6050_GCONFIG_FS_SEL_LENGTH
 `

-void MPU6050::setI2CBypassEnabled  ( bool  enabled )
+##### void MPU6050::setI2CBypassEnabled  ( bool  enabled )
+`
 Set I2C bypass enabled status.
 When this bit is equal to 1 and I2C_MST_EN (Register 106 bit[5]) is equal to 0, the host application processor will be able to directly access the auxiliary I2C bus of the MPU-60X0.
 When this bit is equal to 0, the host application processor will not be able to directly access the auxiliary I2C bus of the MPU-60X0 regardless of the state of I2C_MST_EN (Register 106 bit[5]).
 Parameters:
-enabled New I2C bypass enabled status
+"enabled" New I2C bypass enabled status
 See also:MPU6050_RA_INT_PIN_CFG MPU6050_INTCFG_I2C_BYPASS_EN_BIT
+`

-void MPU6050::setI2CMasterModeEnabled  ( bool  enabled )
+##### void MPU6050::setI2CMasterModeEnabled  ( bool  enabled )
+`
 Set I2C Master Mode enabled status.
 Parameters:
-enabled New I2C Master Mode enabled status
+"enabled" New I2C Master Mode enabled status
 See also:getI2CMasterModeEnabled() MPU6050_RA_USER_CTRL MPU6050_USERCTRL_I2C_MST_EN_BIT
+`

 void MPU6050::setIntDataReadyEnabled  ( bool  enabled )